soumyajeetsur-collab/soumyajeetsur-collab/README.md

 - 🌱 Currently learning SQL and Power BI
 - 💡 Interested in business analytics and decision-making

+## 🧑‍💼 Apprenticeship Experience

+### 📊 Data Analyst Apprentice (Dizital Mantras)
+       From Aug 2025 to May 2026
+- Practicing data analysis using Excel, SQL, and Power BI
+- Built interactive dashboards and reports
+- Worked on real-world datasets to generate insights
+- Strengthened skills in data cleaning and visualization
 ---

 ## 🎓 Education

+**🎓 [Pursing MBA in Amity University Nodia Online]**
+     MBA (Data Science) – Amity University (2025–2027)

 **🎓 [B.COM]**
 [Patiala University]